Here’s my guide to visiting the Pantheon in Rome Italy, with must know tips for visiting.

 To walk through the portico, through the massive doors, and gaze up at the soaring dome is an almost spiritual experience.

-It’s well worth a visit every time you visit Rome.
+It’s well worth a visit every time you’re in Rome.
 Even if it’s packed with crowds, you can still have a mystical experience.

-Perhaps the easiest way to visit is to book a ticket on Tiqets or a ticket on Get Your Guide.
-Alternatively, to skip the line, you can book a guided tour of the Pantheon.
+- Alternatively, to skip the line, you can book a guided tour of the Pantheon

 A Short History of the Pantheon